'Race' On Disney+: 5 Reasons To Binge-Watch The New K-Drama

 Race is the newest Korean drama to hit Disney+ this month.
 The series joins a whole host of Korean titles now available on the streaming platform.
 Releasing on May 12, the ‘dramaedy’ is set in modern-day Seoul and captures the nuanced realities of the workplace in a fun, entertaining, and equally sad way.

 Are you looking for a new series to watch this month?
 Race should definitely be on your watchlist.
-We give you an exclusive first look of Race on Disney+.
+We give you the exclusive first look of Race on Disney+.

 Here’s your first look at ‘Race’ on Disney+